haroldtreen/haroldtreen.github.io/_posts/2016-10-19-recurse-center-week-3.md

 #### **Dancing**

 Sunday I went with a wonderful RCer to an outdoor show.
 It wasn't super intense dancing, but still a solid 2 hours of motion.
 This might be one of my favorite forms of exercise.
-This Saturday there's an Electro Swing event to go to and I'm excited for all the calories that will be burned there 👯.
+This Saturday there's an Electro Swing event to go to.
+I'm excited for all the calories that will be burned there 👯.

 ### </End>

 Thanks for reading!
 I'm enjoying emptying my brain every week with these posts.
 Part of me wishes that every post was an exciting list of achievements and good vibes.

-> "Stop venting about the same things week after week!"
+> "Stop venting about the same things week after week! 😱"

 But how realistic would that be.  ¯\\\_(ツ)\_/¯